 HNRCA Center Director, Senior Scientist and Professor, Nutrition and Immunology

-Research focus: effects of nutrients, dietary and other factors on infectious and chronic diseases
+Research focus: Effects of nutrients, dietary and other factors on infectious and chronic diseases and their risk factors.

 Alexander Panda, M.D., Ph.D., M.P.H